moorepants/learn-multibody-dynamics/motion.rst

 After completing this chapter readers will be able to:

 - Formulate nonholonomic constraints to constrain motion.
-- Determine if a nonholonomic constraint is essential and not simply a differentiated holonomic constraint.
+- Determine if a nonholonomic constraint is essential and not simply the time derivative of a  holonomic constraint.
-- Formulate a nonholonomic constraint for rolling without slip.
+- Formulate a motion constraint for rolling without slip.
 - Define kinematical differential equations and solve them to put in first order form.
 - Select different choices of generalized speeds.